 (2) an assessment of the severity level of the involvement;

-(3) a recommended level of care for the offender in accordance with the criteria contained in rules adopted by the commissioner of human services under section 254A.03, subdivision 3 (chemical dependency treatment rules);
+(3) a recommended level of care for the offender identified in section 254B.19, subdivision 1;

 (4) an assessment of the offender's placement needs;

 (5) recommendations for other appropriate remedial action or care, including aftercare services in section 254B.01, subdivision 12, that may consist of educational programs, one-on-one counseling, a program or type of treatment that addresses mental health concerns, or a combination of them; and

 (6) a specific explanation why no level of care or action was recommended, if applicable.

 A chemical use assessment required by this section must be conducted by an assessor appointed by the court.
 The assessor must meet the training and qualification requirements of section 245G.11, subdivisions 1 and 5.
 Notwithstanding section 13.82 (law enforcement data), the assessor shall have access to any police reports, laboratory test results, and other law enforcement data relating to the current offense or previous offenses that are necessary to complete the evaluation.
 An appointment for the defendant to undergo the assessment must be made by the court, a court services probation officer, or the court administrator as soon as possible but in no case more than one week after the defendant's court appearance.
 The assessment must be completed no later than three weeks after the defendant's court appearance.
 If the assessment is not performed within this time limit, the county where the defendant is to be sentenced shall perform the assessment.
 The county of financial responsibility must be determined under chapter 256G.

 This section does not apply to a person who is not a resident of the state of Minnesota at the time of the offense and at the time of the assessment.